 Wilde said the 3 main characters are reflections of himself.
 “Basil Hallward is what I think I am: Lord Henry is what the world thinks of me: Dorian is what I would like to be—in other ages, perhaps.”

 This is the only novel written by Oscar Wilde.
 An enduring classic which makes a lot of books-to-read-before-you-die lists.
-So, read it!
+I highly recommend you read it!

 The horror, whatever it was, had not yet entirely spoiled that marvellous beauty.